apify/crawlee/README.md

 Thanks to tools like <a href="https://github.com/GoogleChrome/puppeteer" target="_blank" rel="noopener">Puppeteer</a> or
 <a href="https://www.npmjs.com/package/cheerio" target="_blank">cheerio</a>
-it's very easy to write a code in Node.js for extracting data from the web.
+it's very easy to write a Node.js code to extract data from web pages.
-But eventually things will get complicated when you try to:
+But eventually things will get complicated, for example when you try to:

 * Perform a deep crawl of an entire website using a persistent queue of URLs.
 * Run your scraping code on a list of 100k URLs in a CSV file,